Job Training for Pilots and Flight Attendants

 The career of flight attendant is a fairly young one, not even 80 years old yet.
 Boeing hired the world’s first stewardesses – eight nurses – back in 1930.

 Flight attendants have gone through some rough times in only eight decades.
 As the public face of the airline, flight attendants have to maintain an ever-pleasant demeanor while enforcing safety regulations.
 In the early years of the profession, flight attendants faced strict age, weight, and appearance regulations.
 They were required to remain single and meet strict height, weight, and appearance requirements.
 They had to agree to remain single or quit if they chose to marry.
-In the early 1960's, the average career for a flight attendant lasted only 18 months (AFANet.org).
-Passengers often treated them like waitresses or servants instead of safety professionals, and the airlines capitalized on stewardesses' attractiveness to fill seats - which did nothing to improve the manner in which they were treated.
+In the early 1960s, the average career for a flight attendant lasted only 18 months.
+Passengers often treated them like waitresses or servants instead of safety professionals, and the airlines capitalized on stewardesses’ attractiveness to fill seats – which did nothing to improve the manner in which they were treated.

 The rise of aviation labor unions (the Association of Flight Attendants is the largest such union in the U.S.) helped change the rules so that flight attendants could keep working after they married, relaxed the rules about age, and normalized height-weight restrictions.
 Also, the tragic events of 9/11 threw into sharp relief the fact that the flight attendant’s primary job is safety, not serving drinks.
 Although 9/11 improved the public’s understanding of the professionalism of the flight attendant career, the industry as a whole suffered severe cutbacks as the demand for travel decreased.
 Many flight attendants, like every other aviation-related occupation, suffered furloughs.

 After several years of slump and rebuilding, airlines are on the upswing again.
-The BLS predicts an eight percent growth rate per year for flight attendant jobs to the year 2018.
+The BLS predicts an eight percent growth rate per year for flight attendant jobs through the year 2018.
 The largest growth will be in regional and discount airlines.
 However, one interesting side-effect to the increasingly professional role of the flight attendant is that people in this job now view it as a long-term career.
 Experienced flight attendants are staying in the profession longer and fewer are moving into other career fields.
 The result?
 Since this is a union job, advancement is based on seniority.
 That will make it difficult for newcomers to earn promotions and to get the assignments of their choice.

 Flight Attendant Job Description: Flight attendants are responsible for ensuring passenger safety on flights.
 They must be certain that weight is distributed evenly throughout the cabin, that all items are properly stowed, and that all passengers are aware of emergency procedures.
 In addition, they also see to the comfort of passengers, providing beverages, meals, blankets, and other assistance as necessary.
 They must be able to remain calm both in the face of uncooperative or angry passengers, and in the case of a real emergency.